drwahl/ansible-hosts/README.md

 At the very least, ansible-hosts requires a MongoDB database to be online and accessible.
 In order to populate it from sources like puppet-dashboard or zabbix, remote access to those databases will be required as well.
 And since ansilbe talks json, python-json will be required on the hosts that will be executing these scripts.

+In order for hosts (ansible "clients") to make use of this as an executable hosts file, the clients need at least json and also urllib2 or pymongo python modules.
+If using urllib2 (REST API), the MongoDB instance will need to have REST services enabled.

 Loading data
 ============